the-alireza/ruNIT-Game/README.md

 ## Overview

-**ruNIT** is a simple RUN-style game set in the environment of Noshirvani University.
+**ruNIT** is a simple RUN-style game set in the environment of Noshirvani University, built with C# and Unity.
 In this game, a student enters the university without a student ID card, and the campus guard starts chasing them.
 The student must navigate through obstacles using two options: a long jump and a short jump, to overcome the challenges and ultimately win the game.

 ## Features